ABuffEr/columnsReview/readme.md

 Columns Review is an add-on to read and copy items in a list column by column.
 It supports lists with a potentially infinite number of columns, and you can navigate them using keyboard or numpad digits.
 The column headers can be read but not copied, or vice versa.

-Additionally, it provides a way to interact with column headers, and can announce "0 elements" when a list is empty.
+Additionally, it provides list search, a way to interact with column headers, and can announce "0 elements" when a list is empty.

 See below for more details about supported list.